-Windy Lawrence was appointed General Counsel and member of the Commercial P&C Executive Team of Sompo International in September 2021.
+Windy Lawrence was appointed General Counsel of Sompo International in September 2021.
 Prior to joining the Group, Ms. Lawrence held multiple legal and regulatory roles and was responsible for the transformation and operational, legal, and regulatory integrations of major organizations.
 She has also led legal and compliance teams supporting life insurance, property and casualty insurance and broker-dealers.
 A native of New York, Ms. Lawrence is admitted to practice law in New York and is also active in many community and civic matters.